reactjs/rfcs/text/0000-static-lifecycle-methods.md

 The purpose of this method is to initiate asynchronous request(s) as early as possible in a component's rendering lifecycle.
 Such requests will not block `render`.
 They can be used to pre-prime a cache that is later used in `componentDidMount`/`componentDidUpdate` to trigger a state update.

-Avoid introducing any side-effects, mutations, or subscriptions in this method.
+Avoid introducing any non-idempotent side-effects, mutations, or subscriptions in this method.
 For those use cases, use `componentDidMount`/`componentDidUpdate` instead.

 ### `static deriveStateFromProps(props: Props, state: State, prevProps: Props): PartialState | null`